 IMPORTANT NOTICE: PUBLIC WORKS CONTRACTOR REGISTRATION LAW

-ALERT: Registration Renewal for DIR’s Contractor Database is now open.
-The registration fee has increased to $400 starting July 1, 2017.
-The Labor Commissioner will be able to assess public works contractors penalties of up to $8,000 – in addition to any penalty or registration fee – for failure to register.
+ALERT: Registration renewal for DIR’s Contractor Database is now open.
+The registration fee is $400.
+Contractors now have the option to register for up to three fiscal years at a time.
+The Labor Commissioner may assess penalties of up to $8,000, in addition to the registration fee, for failure to register or renew while working on a public works contract.

 State law requires contractors to register using the California Department of Industrial Relation’s (DIR) online application before bidding on public works contracts.
 Applications and renewals are to be completed online with a non-refundable annual fee of $400.
 The application also gives agencies that administer public works programs a searchable database of qualified contractors.